What We Do

 Peace in the Schools

 In 2016, the co-founders of the AWC were moved to expand the good work being done at North Lawndale College Prep High School to more young people through a citywide pilot project involving three high schools.
 Unique features of the program include peer training and the joining together of students from different schools for trainings, to share ideas, learn from each other and to create strategies for addressing social issues across traditional boundaries.
 Some of the students in the program continue training to become Kingian Nonviolence Trainers within their schools and communities.

 With the pilot phase completed, the program is now in the Implementation Phase as we begin work with a second cohort of high schools.
 Once trained, the AWC continues working with students through Peace Warrior groups formed at the schools and/or through our Enrichment Series (see below).
-Student Peer Trainers train incoming freshmen, thereby creating a process for institutionalizing nonviolence to transform school culture.
-The Addie Wyatt Center also employs student trainers that we have certified to co-train young people in after-school and summer programs, as well as adults in community organizations.
+Student Peer Trainers hold trainings, thereby creating a process for institutionalizing nonviolence to transform school culture.
+The Addie Wyatt Center also employs student trainers.

-Peer trainers keep their eyes and ears open and intervene if they suspect something is about to “jump off.”
-The students contact an adult in the school and arrange for a peace circle or mediation session with both parties to iron out their disagreements.
-Student Peace Warriors encourage students not to retaliate; but to think first and work to de-escalate violence by bringing down the intensity of the altercation.
-Given the catalytic role of cyber-bullying in escalating conflicts to school and street violence, certain Peace Warriors monitor social media and report to administrators posts that students and school officials deem dangerous to certain students or to the student body; thereby mitigating the viral and spiraling effect.
+Peer trainers keep their eyes and ears open and intervene if they suspect that something is about to “jump off.”
+These students contact an adult in the school and arrange for a peace circle or mediation session with all parties to iron out their disagreements.
+Student Peace Warriors encourage students not to retaliate; to think first and work to de-escalate violence by bringing down the intensity of the altercation.
+Given the catalytic role of cyber-bullying in escalating conflicts in schools and on the streets, Peace Warriors monitor social media and report to administrators posts that students and school officials deem dangerous to certain students or to the student body; thereby mitigating a viral and spiraling effect.

 Training for Young People in After-School Programs